yuvmer/hw5-intro-graphics/src/README.md

-# Exercise 5 – Basketball Court Infrastructure with THREE.js
+# Exercise 6 – Interactive Basketball Court with Physics and Controls

 ## Overview
-This exercise focuses on implementing the static infrastructure of a basketball court scene using THREE.js.
-You will create the court, hoops, and basketball, but WITHOUT physics, animation, or interactive controls.
-This is the foundation for the next exercise (HW06) which will add the interactive elements.
+This exercise adds interactive elements, physics, and controls to the basketball court scene created in **HW05**.
+The basketball court is now dynamic with a controllable basketball, including shooting mechanics, movement, scoring, and more.
+The ball follows realistic physics (gravity, bouncing, etc.) and can be controlled by the player with keyboard input.

 ## Tasks - HW05 INFRASTRUCTURE ONLY
 1. Add court lines to the basketball court: